Blog > Ideation: Make Solutions People Need, a Workshop at SWE Tech Day

 2. If not, what is it lacking?
 How would you fix it?

 Many students (3 groups) ended up picking Discord as their app.
-It was striking to me, as only a few of my friends even back in high school used Discord, and most people here at Cal use Messenger and occassionally Slack.
+It was striking to me, as only a few of my friends even back in high school used Discord, and most people here at Cal use Messenger and occasionally Slack.
 Discord's popularity is interesting, and bears perhaps future exploration given the impact of remote school in the past few years and potentially how that might be changing.

 With regards to changes to MDB's ideation - there are some examples that I switched out, which will be added to the regular ideation slides.
 The activity will also probably be incorporated into the first session of ideation, since it's a good way to get newbies to think about what they want to build.